quocdeptraibodoi19/Climate_DE_Project/README.md

 Currently, the climate problem is emerging as a super serious issue affecting every country from developed countries to developing countries.

-In this project, I will investigate this problem in terms of global temperature.
+In this project, I will investigate this problem regarding the global temperature.
 I want to know:

 1. Which are the top/major cities or countries with the highest average temperature over a period (top 5)?
 2. Which periods in history had a peak in terms of temperature?